 “Two to three sessions per week is a good minimum for staying healthy,” explains Minnesota-based exercise physiologist Mike T. Nelson, Ph.D., C.S.C.S.
 Men who strength trained three days per week improved their LDL, HDL, and total cholesterol levels, as well as markers of inflammation, according to one study published in The Journal of Sports Medicine and Physical Fitness.
 Your two or three weekly strength training sessions should be part of a routine that also incorporates other types of exercise, like steady-state cardio, high-intensity interval training (HIIT), and flexibility work, for well-rounded fitness, says Nelson.

-Keep in mind, though, that when you lift less frequently, you’re better off making those strength training sessions full-body workouts, he says.
-Stick with large, compound movements such as squats, deadlifts, lunges, push-ups, and pull-ups to hit all those muscles.
+When you lift less frequently, you’re better off making those strength training sessions full-body workouts, he says.
+Stick with large, compound movements such as squats, deadlifts, lunges, push-ups, and pull-ups to hit all major muscles.
 Spread your strength-training days out throughout the week, with a day or two for another type of exercise or rest in between each lifting session.

 If You’re Training For Fat Loss